Showing top 0 results 0 results found

 Picking the right ecommerce chatbot isn't about features alone.
 It's about fit.
 Here's what to weigh when you're making the call.

-Budget matters, but so does ROI.
+Budget and ROI.
 The cheapest option isn't always the most cost-effective.
-A chatbot that costs more but handles 80% of customer queries without human intervention could cut your operational costs significantly and free your support teams for the conversations that close deals.
+A chatbot that costs more but handles the bulk of routine customer queries without human intervention can cut your operational costs significantly and free your support teams for the conversations that close deals.

-Scalability keeps you covered.
+Scalability.
 Your chatbot should handle your current support volume and grow with you.
-Black Friday traffic spikes, international expansion, adding new messaging channels: your tool should handle all of it without breaking.
+Black Friday traffic spikes, international expansion, adding new messaging channels — your tool should handle all of it without breaking.

 When choosing, run a trial.
 Most platforms offer one.
 Test with real customer scenarios, measure how the bot handles actual queries, and pay attention to where it succeeds and where it needs a human.